aW3st/Network-Traffic-Classifier/README.md

 ### Data Prep & Methodology

 Due to the enormouse size of the dataset, we need a way to query the data from disk.
 For ease of access and replicability, I host the data on a postgres server run in a docker container.
-The installer.sh shell script downloads the data, cleans it with pandas, builds the docker container, and then copies the data to the database.
+The init.sh shell script downloads the data, cleans it with pandas, builds the docker container, and then copies the data to the database.
 Just make sure you have docker and the packages in requirements.txt installed before running the script.

 ### Results
 TO DO